-Francisco C. Sebastian, 67 years old, Filipino, is co-Vice Chairman of GT Capital since May 2016.
-Prior to assuming this post, he was Chairman of GT Capital since June 2014, when he was first elected to the board.
-He joined the Metrobank Group in 1997 as President of First Metro Investment Corporation, the investment arm of Metropolitan Bank & Trust Company (Metrobank), a post he held for 14 years until he became its Chairman in 2011.
-Mr. Sebastian concurrently serves as Vice Chairman of Metrobank since 2006.
-He is also a director of Metro Pacific Investments Corporation (MPIC), and Federal Land, Inc. He worked in Hong Kong for 20 years from 1977, initially as an investment banker for Ayala International Finance Limited and Filinvest Finance (HK) Ltd. From 1984, until he joined the Metrobank Group, he owned and managed his own business services and financial advisory firm in Hong Kong.
+Francisco C. Sebastian, 69 years old, Filipino, was re-elected as Chairman of GT Capital in May 2022.
+Prior to assuming this post, he was Co-Vice Chairman of GT Capital since May 2016.
+He joined the Metrobank Group in 1997 as president of the investment banking arm of the Metrobank Group, First Metro Investment Corporation, a position that he held for 13 years, and as chairman for another 12 years.
+He continues to serve as First Metro Investment Corporation's senior adviser today.
+Mr. Sebastian concurrently serves as Vice Chairman of Metropolitan Bank and Trust Company since 2006.
+He is also a director of Metro Pacific Investments Corporation and Federal Land, Inc. Mr. Sebastian started his financial career when he was seconded by Ayala Investment and Development Corporation to Hong Kong in 1975 in Ayala International Finance Limited and subsequently Filinvest Finance (HK) Ltd. until 1984.
+He then started his own corporate and financial advisory firm, Integrated Financial Services Ltd. (HK), which he owned and managed until his return to the Philippines to join the Metrobank Group in 1997.
 He earned his Bachelor of Arts in Economics (Honors) from the Ateneo de Manila University and graduated Magna Cum Laude in 1975.

-Alfred V. Ty, 54 years old, Filipino, has been a Vice Chairman of the Corporation since February 14, 2012 and has served as a Director of the Corporation since 2007.
-He is also a Director of Metropolitan Bank and Trust Company (Metrobank) and Chairman of Toyota Motor Philippines Corporation (TMP).
-He graduated from the University of Southern California in 1989 with a degree in Business Administration, after which he lived in Japan for two years.
-Some of his other current roles and positions include: Vice Chairman of Metro Pacific Investments Corporation, a listed company; Chairman, Federal Land, Inc.; Member of the Board of Trustees, Metrobank Foundation, Inc.; Chairman, Toyota Motor Philippines Foundation (TMPF); and President, GT Foundation, Inc. (GTFI).
+Alfred V. Ty, 55 years old, Filipino, has been Vice Chairman of GT Capital since February 14, 2012 and has served as a Director of the Corporation since 2007.
+He is also a Director of Metropolitan Bank and Trust Company, Chairman of Toyota Motor Philippines Corporation, and Chairman of Federal Land, Inc. He graduated from the University of Southern California in 1989 with a degree in Business Administration.
+Some of his other current roles and positions include: Vice Chairman of Metro Pacific Investments Corporation, a listed company; Member of the Board of Trustees, Metrobank Foundation, Inc.; Chairman,

+Toyota Motor Philippines Foundation; and President, GT Foundation, Inc.